hugeinc/styleguide/Readme.md

 ## I don't have a localhost
 If you don't have a localhost you have a few options:
+- start.command file for Mac users, it will install everything you need and run
 - [Codekit](https://incident57.com/codekit/)
 - [Prepos](https://prepros.io/)
 - [Grunt](http://gruntjs.com/)